 South Carolina continues to experience significant growth in economic development.
-Since 2011, the Palmetto State has outpaced bordering states in manufacturing job growth.
-Companies - large and small, new or existing - are finding the Palmetto State has unparalleled value, and it is just right for business.
+Companies - large and small, new or existing - are finding that the Palmetto State has unparalleled value, and is just right for business.

 Growth incentives are an investment in our economic future.
 As a result, they must make good sense for all parties involved and be designed to target the needs of companies and local development plans.
 Successful businesses require growth, and South Carolina offers an array of grants and incentives to help businesses make a smart investment.